AppointNext/appointnext/readme.md

 - **Backend**: Django
 - **Database**: SQLite

+### Now we are migrating to node backend for future

 ## Getting Started

 Follow these instructions to set up and run the project locally.